 And it is working.
 The company continues to be hugely successful in their strategy dominating the short-term rental market with a 65% share of the market in the top ten cities by inventory.

 Your clients are no different than Airbnb’s.
 I’m sure your team is really good at what they do.
 However, as Wright Sullivan, President of A&E Engineering reminds us, “All of us have competitors who do really great work.
 And all of us have competitors with really good people.
 So, client experience (CX) becomes the real big differentiator.”

 When you think about making CX your differentiator as Airbnb has done, consider that your clients’ experience working with your firm includes their emotional response to any interaction with your brand as well as every touchpoint with your firm.
 Whether it’s your website, a proposal, meetings, or an invoice; each of these interactions creates a positive, neutral, or negative sentiment with your client.
 What Airbnb has done, and what your firm can do as well, is use different tools, techniques, and processes to actually design and shape these interactions with your clients.

-Client Experience Management (CEM) is focused on integrating these tools and processes with your existing service delivery.
+Client Experience Management (CXM) is focused on integrating these tools and processes with your existing service delivery.
 It lets your firm consistently and predictably create positive emotional engagement with your clients every time and across all channels.
-Over time, CEM touches nearly every aspect of your business.
+Over time, CXM touches nearly every aspect of your business.
 Bringing the whole business more in line with what clients want, need, and expect results in tangible and measurable outcomes to your top and bottom line.